Salgac/LogToGpx/README.md

-# LogToPgx
+# LogToGpx

-LogToPgx is a simple tool to convert log data of a certain syntax into broadwide `.pgx` format.
+LogToGpx is a simple tool to convert log data of a certain syntax into broadwide `.gpx` format.
 This tool was created for data analysis of tram line gps collection, to easily convert collected data into a more usable format.

 ## Usage